joelallison/joelallison.github.io/README.md

 also took influence (stole ideas from) [louie zong's website](https://louiezong.com).

-the phrase 'internet website' and its placement was gleefully stolen from [clowncore's beautiful website](https://clowncore.computer).
+the phrase 'internet website' and its placement was gleefully stolen from [clowncore's website](https://clowncore.computer).